Baozhong (or Pouchong) “wrapped variety” (包種茶)

 Many factors affect the characteristics of a tea, including climate, altitude, water, and soil, but what separates them into the main varieties is the method of post-harvesting production.

-a field of baozhong tea in Nangang District, Taipei City
+a field of baozhong, a great Taiwan tea in Nangang District, Taipei City

 baskets for collecting tea